 A UNESCO World Heritage Site in the Bernese Alps

 It turns out, we were preparing to see a UNESCO World Heritage Site.
-Europe’s three highest peaks – the Eiger, the Mönch and the Jungfrau – are all visible from this spot and those peaks represent all of the factors that qualify for such designation.
+Europe’s three highest peaks — the Eiger, the Mönch and the Jungfrau — are all visible from this spot.
+Those peaks represent all of the factors that qualify for UNESCO designation.

-At seven stops along the trail, small royal scepters serve as information stations – some including the various types of rocks from the mountains, others paintings by Swiss artist Ferdinand Hodler, others with stories about people who have successfully ascended all three peaks.
+At seven stops along the trail, small royal scepters serve as information stations.
+Some include information the various types of rocks from the mountains, others paintings by Swiss artist Ferdinand Hodler, others with stories about people who have successfully ascended all three peaks.
 It was rather interesting, but more importantly, reading these exhibits was a good reason to stop and catch our breath.

 We were quickly being outpaced by, well, everybody of all age and nationality.
 And there was no way we were going to make this climb in the advertised 15 minutes.